artcom/artcom.github.io/_posts/2016-12-09-travels-in-low-power-land.md

 ### Hope RF RFM69HCW + AtMega

 [RFM69HCW](http://www.hoperf.com/upload/rf/RFM69CW-V1.1.pdf) is a 433Mhz transmitter with integrated protocol and acknowledge handling.
 It can be combined with any microcontroller with SPI interface.
 We'll propably going to take a AtMega 32u4 that has an integrated USB stack for easy deployment and debugging.
 Deep sleep current is mainly dependent on the current consumption of the microcontroller itself.
-The RFM module's standby current is neglectable.
+The RFM module's standby current is negligible.
 There are ready-made Arduino modules called Moteino with RFM69HCW as well that might be worth trying.

 #### Results